Geeoon/boa_afl_preeny_fuzzing/README.md

 ### Preeny
 The preeny library files are included in the project in the binaries/preeny directory.

+### libdesock.so
+Included in this project in the binaries folder.

 ## Fuzzing
 Run the fuzzer with `./start.sh`.